rosslibby/amex-services/README.md

 > ⚠️ Note: I added server-side validation for event creation to verify that the userId exists before hitting the external API.
 This was done in case modifying the mock server was not intended.
 I implemented this in the branch `feat/refactored-stores`, which I merged into `main`.

+# Testing

+I built a simple test utility `test.js` for creating events.
+You may specify a number of events to generate.

+How to use it:

+`node test.js`

+This creates one event.

+`node test.js 5`

+This creates five events.

 # Mock service

 ## Stores (user, event)